The better you are at your job, the better PostHog is overall!

 You may buy a couple of books a month without asking for permission.
-As a general rule, spending up to $40/month on books is fine and requires no extra permission.
-You can use your books budget towards audiobooks as well if you prefer.
+As a general rule, spending up to $50/month on books is fine and requires no extra permission.
+You can use your books budget towards audiobooks and podcasts as well, if you prefer.

 We have an annual training budget for every team member, regardless of seniority.
 The budget can be used for relevant courses, training, formal qualifications, or attending conferences.
 You do not need approval to spend your budget, but you might want to speak to your manager first, in case they have some useful feedback or pointers to a better idea.

 We strongly encourage all non-technical team members to take some kind of entry level programming course - it's part of our 'everybody codes' culture that everyone can at least understand very basic concepts around software development.
 Codecademy is a good place to start and they cover many of the technologies we use, such as Python and React.